 WE ALWAYS NEED FOOD AND FLEA MEDS TOO!

-If you are able to donate these items, you may bring them to our Sunday Adoption Events at the Pacific Palisades Farmers Market, or you may contact the VFTA Hotline (310) 392-5153 x1
+If you are able to donate these items, you may bring them to one of our Sunday adoption events.
+Click here to see the schedule and locations of our upcoming adoption events.
+You may also contact the VFTA Hotline (310) 392-5153 x1 to arrange your donation.